Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching current user to betty
+printing the username of the current user